The global derived period map: Abstract

 \section{Abstract}

 We develop the global period map in the context of derived geometry, generalising Griffiths' classical period map as well as the infinitesimal derived period map.
 We begin by constructing the derived period domain which classifies Hodge filtrations and enhances the classical period domain.
 We analyze the monodromy action.
-Then we associate to any smooth projective map of derived stacks a canonical morphism of derived analytic stacks from the base into the quotient of the derived period domain by monodromy.
+Then we associate to any polarized smooth projective map of derived stacks a canonical morphism of derived analytic stacks from the base into the quotient of the derived period domain by monodromy.
 We conclude the paper by discussing a few examples and a derived Torelli problem.
-In the appendix we describe how to present derived analytic Artin stacks as hypergroupoids and describe a way of constructing maps into the derived analytification.
-These are auxiliary results which may be of independent interest.
+In the appendix we describe how to present derived analytic Artin stacks as hypergroupoids, which may be of independent interest.

 {}